stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 }
 ```

-- **Dynamic Acceptance History**: The syscall tree captures positive and negative acceptance history.
-It starts empty and is populated during operation as the kernel consults built-in and other modules to handle received messages.
+- **Dynamic Acceptance History**: The syscall tree captures positive
+  and negative acceptance history.
+It starts empty and is populated
+  during operation as the kernel consults built-in and other modules
+  to handle received messages.

 ## Module Interface

-- **Single `Accept()` Function**: The `Module` interface includes a single `Accept()` function that returns a promise message.
-The kernel routes the message to the module whose syscall tree key matches the most leading parameter components.
+- **`Accept()` Function**: The `Module` interface includes an
+  `Accept()` function that returns a promise message.
+The returned
+  promise is a promise that the module can handle the message.
+The
+  kernel routes the message to the module whose syscall tree key
+  matches the most leading parameter components.

 ```go
 type Module interface {